Wrocław: Old Town

 The Old Town of Wrocław is listed in the Registry of Objects of Cultural Heritage and is on Poland's prestigious list of National Monuments.
 Several architectural landmarks and edifices are one of the best examples of Brick Gothic and Baroque architecture in the country.
 Fine examples of Neoclassicism, Gründerzeit and Historicism are scattered across the city's central precinct.
 The Wrocław Opera House, Monopol Hotel, University Library, Ossolineum, the National Museum and the castle-like District Court are among some of the grandest and most recognisable historic structures.
 There are several examples of Art Nouveau and Modernism in pre-war retail establishments such as the Barasch-Feniks, Petersdorff-Kameleon and Renoma department stores.

 The Ostrów Tumski (Cathedral Island) is the oldest section of the city.
 It was once an isolated islet between the branches of the Oder River.
 The Wrocław Cathedral, one of the tallest churches in Poland, was erected in the mid 10th century and expanded over later centuries.
-The island is home to five other Christian temples and churches, the Archbishop's Palace, the Archdiocese Museum, a 9.5-metre 18th-century monument dedicated to Saint John of Nepomuk, historic tenements and the steel Tumski Bridge from 1889.
+The island is home to five other Christian temples and churches (including the Collegiate Church of the Holy Cross and St. Bartholomew, whose scholaster was Nicolaus Copernicus, considered the city's second most important Catholic church, and the Church of Saint Giles, the city's oldest extant Romanesque church), the Archbishop's Palace, the Archdiocese Museum, a 9.5-metre 18th-century monument dedicated to Saint John of Nepomuk, historic tenements and the steel Tumski Bridge from 1889.
 A notable attraction are 102 original gas lanterns which are manually lit each evening by a cloaked lamplighter.

 The early 13th-century Main Market Square (Rynek) is the oldest medieval public square in Poland, and one of the largest.
-The area of the main square together with the auxiliary square is 48,500 m².
+The area of the main square together with the auxiliary square is 48,500 m^{2}.
 It features the ornate Gothic Old Town Hall, the oldest of its kind in the country.
 In the north-west corner of the square is St. Elisabeth's Church (Bazylika Św.
 Elżbiety) with its 91.5-metre-high tower and an observation deck at an altitude of 75 metres.
 Beneath the basilica are two small medieval houses connected by an arched gate that once led into a churchyard; these were reshaped into their current form in the 1700s.
 Today, the two connected buildings are known to the city's residents as "Jaś i Małgosia", named after the children's fairy tale characters from Hansel and Gretel.